PostHog/handbook/docs/handbook/posthog-array.md

 ## 2. Write the PostHog Array

 Create a new post in the WP PostHog domain, the title is always The PostHog Array followed by the version number.
 Categrorize this as the Weekly Update.
-The featured image should be a high quality image of a Hedgehog with a width of 2000 pixels.
+The featured image should be a high quality image of a (cute) Hedgehog with a width of 2000 pixels.

+The image needs to be available for commercial use without attribution, [unsplash](https://unsplash.com/) is a good place to use.

 The first section should always include links to the PostHog docs regarding [upgrading.](https://docs.posthog.com/#/upgrading-posthog)